 Additionally, the paleo diet advocates the use of nutritious fats from sources such as wild or grass-fed animals, nut oils, butter, olive oil, and avocados, among other sources.
 People should consume larger quantities of animal protein, according to the guidelines.
 It has been suggested that the paleo diet may be beneficial for those suffering from metabolic syndrome and for those looking to lower their cholesterol.

 Scientists, on the other hand, must do more studies to validate this.
-The paleo diet is a way of eating that emphasises natural foods while excluding grains, legumes, and the majority of processed foods to promote health and fitness.
-In addition to the food, there is a lifestyle component that emphasises health habits and physical activity.
+The paleo diet is a way of eating that emphasizes natural foods while excluding grains, legumes, and the majority of processed foods to promote health and fitness.
+In addition to the food, there is a lifestyle component that emphasizes health habits and physical activity.

-A ketogenic diet is a kind of eating plan that emphasises the consumption of large amounts of healthy fat, moderate amounts of protein, and very few carbs.
+A keto diet is a kind of eating plan that emphasizes the consumption of large amounts of healthy fat, moderate amounts of protein, and very few carbs.
 Carbohydrates are normally used by the body as a source of energy.
 When a person does not consume enough carbohydrates, the body begins to deplete its fat and certain protein reserves.